Preface PR 20

 This section discusses the constitutional basis for the procedural "due process of law" requirement, defines due process, and describes how due process applies to state action.

-- History of "Due Process"
+A. History of "Due Process"

 The Bill of Rights (the first ten amendments to the U.S. Constitution) is the source of governmental limitation of power.
 Originally, the Bill of Rights was not applicable to the individual states; but under the Civil War Amendments, the Bill of Rights was made applicable to the states through the 14th Amendment, enacted in 1868, which provides, in part: